volfpeter/fastapi-motor-oil/README.md

     return app
 ```

-Add `__init__.py` as well to `notes_app`:
+Add `__init__.py` as well to `tree_app`:

 ```python
 from .app import create_app
 ```

-With everything in place, you can serve the application by executing `uvicorn notes_app:create_app --reload --factory` in your root directory.
+With everything in place, you can serve the application by executing `uvicorn tree_app:create_app --reload --factory` in your root directory.
 Go to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) in the browser to see and try the created REST API.

 ## Requirements